dave/jennifer/README.md

 # Groups
 Groups take either a single item or a list of items.
 The items are rendered between open and closing tokens.
-Multiple items are seperated by a separator
+Multiple items are separated by a separator
 token:

 ### Groups accepting a list of items: